 Published July 2021.

-With funding & support from the Australian Government.
+With funding and support from the Australian Government.

 Youth in Australia and the Southeast Asian region are pioneering innovation and creativity…

 …we believe young entrepreneurs and leaders in the region are at the heart of collaboration on core issues to our region

 A series of 6 roundtables held in May and June 2021 across Indonesia, Thailand, Laos, Myanmar, Cambodia and Philippines, asking: How has COVID-19 changed what young entrepreneurs and leaders in the region do, how have they adapted, what have been the big opportunities and challenges, and what’s next?

 In collaboration with Griffith University, we're bringing leading Australian and Southeast Asian entrepreneurs, researchers and changemakers together to discover the next generation of social, environmental and policy change in our region: what's next?

 In collaboration with Heartwrite, we're bringing leading Australian authors, publishers and artist to the Tiny Literature Festival in Brunei